GoFEM/pyGoFEM/README.md

 # Referencing

-When used, please aknowledge GoFEM by citing one or more of the following references
+Aknowledge GoFEM by citing one or more of the following references

 > Grayver A.V., 2015, *Parallel 3D magnetotelluric inversion using adaptive finite-element method.
 Part I: theory and synthetic study*, Geophysical Journal International, 202(1), pp. 584-603, doi: 10.1093/gji/ggv165